boernerc20/SoC_Project/README.md

 1. **Interactive Menu:**
    - Presents options to send matrix files (w_in.dat, w_x.dat, w_out.dat) individually or all together.
-   - Allows sending a DATAIN file containing multiple samples.
+   - Allows sending a DATAIN file all at once or in pre-defined chunks.
-   - Includes commands to trigger the ESN computation and to reset only the DATAIN data on the board.
+   - Once DATAIN is recieved the ESN core computes y_out

-2. **TCP-Based File Transfer:**
+2. **TCP-Based Communication:**
    - Establishes a TCP connection to the board’s fixed IP (default: 192.168.1.10) on port 5001.
    - For file transfers, it constructs a header (8-byte file ID, 4-byte file size, 4 reserved bytes) and sends the file content followed by an EOF marker.
-   - For commands (e.g., “ESN” or “RDI”), it sends a small file with a command header to the board.
-(Planning to open a seperate TCP port to avoid creating seperate files)
+   - For commands (e.g. RDI), they are sent over the second TCP port (5002).

 3. **Status Feedback:**
    - Displays connection status and confirmation messages on the console to indicate when files or commands are successfully sent.